Testing Conditional Independence in Supervised Learning Algorithms: Experiments

 Linear and logistic regressions were built using the functions \texttt{lm()} and \texttt{glm()}, respectively, from the \texttt{R} package \texttt{stats} \citep{R2018}.
 RFs were built using the \texttt{ranger} package \citep{Wright2017}, with $500$ trees.
 ANNs were built with the \texttt{nnet} package \citep{Venables2002}, with $20$ hidden units and a weight decay of $0.1$.
 SVMs were built with the \texttt{e1071} package \citep{Meyer2018}, using a Gaussian radial basis function (RBF) kernel and $\sigma = 1$.
 Unless stated otherwise, all parameters were left to their default values.
 Resampling was performed with the \texttt{mlr} package \citep{Bischl2016}.

 Significance levels for all tests were fixed at $\alpha = 0.05$.
 For each simulation, we calculated the CPI values, Type I errors, Type II errors, empirical coverage, and $t$-statistics, where applicable.
-Results for MSE loss are shown in Fig.~\ref{fig:cv-regr-logratio-mse}.
-Similar plots for MAE, CE, and MMCE loss functions are presented in Figs.~S1-S7 of the supplement.
+Results for MSE loss with $p = 10$ are shown in Fig.~\ref{fig:cv-regr-logratio-mse}.
+Similar plots for other loss functions and dimensionalities are presented in Figs.~S1-S10 of the supplement.
 Coverage probabilities are shown in Tables~S1-S8 of the supplement.

 For continuous outcomes, CPI controlled Type I error with all four learners and reached 100\% power under all settings, with the exception of the LM on nonlinear data.
 We observed no difference between the MSE and MAE loss functions.